Kangana Ranaut wants to work with Ranbir & Ranveer but has a condition; Read - Republic World

-Kangana Ranaut is one Bollywood actor who has gone on record to say no to playing smaller roles in comparison to male leads.
+Kangana Ranaut is one Bollywood actor who has gone on record to say no to playing meagre roles to male leads.
 She has starred in many movies where she seems to have carried the weight of the movie on her shoulders like in Queen, Manikarnika and Panga.
-However, when asked if she wanted to pair opposite any Gen-Y actors on screen, Kangana expressed her interest to work with Ranveer Singh and Ranbir Kapoor.
+However, when asked if she wanted to pair up with any Gen-Y actors on screen, Kangana expressed her interest to work with Ranveer Singh and Ranbir Kapoor.

 Also Read: Kangana Ranaut's Sister Rangoli Chandel Closes Hotel In Lieu Of Coronavirus Pandemic